Copyright © Cay S. Horstmann 2012

 Hand the sketch to the lab instructor.

-5. Now let's write a toString method.
-Ideally, we might like something like
+toString method.
+Ideally, we might like

 6